me-redteam/methodologies/me-redteam/BurpSuite Plugins/Bplugins.md

     + How to Use :
       - Once you've loaded the plugin , Run active scan
   ---
-  + web cache deception scanner

-    + Introduction :
-      - A Burp extension to test applications for vulnerability to the Web Cache Deception attack.
-    + Installation Steps :
-      - You can intsall it from burp extender
-     + How to Use :
-       - On the Target >>> Site map >>> right click on the request or on all the target you want attack
-       - Extensions >>> web cache deception scanner >>> web cache deception test
-  ---
   + OAUTHScan

     + Introduction :